jmtrusona/kraken/SPRINTS.md

 - `-` didn't follow strict TDD
 - `+` test still drove the development
 - `-` need a better release process now that I can publish to Artifactory

+# Sprint 16

+April 11, 2020 from 11:30am to 12:30pm

+### Aloha

+- Add the concept of Log to hold the header, releases and reference portions of the CHANGELOG.md

+## Review

+- Nothing

+## Retro

+- `+` started the implementation for generating the changelog markdown
+- `-` tried to add the project to project to the markdown for generating links which caused too much stuff to break
+- `+` liked the testing approach until the project was introduced